mssfoobar/docs/docs/modules/web-base/overview.md

 ## Key Features

--   Public/Private Route Separation: The template includes a built-in routing system that separates protected and public routes, ensuring that sensitive areas of the application are only accessible to authenticated users while providing that control to the user.
+-   Route Separation: The template includes a built-in routing system that separates protected and public routes, ensuring that sensitive areas of the application are only accessible to authenticated users while providing that control to the user.

 -   Keycloak Authentication: Web-base integrates with Keycloak, a popular open-source identity and access management solution, to provide secure authentication and authorization as well as multitenancy.

--   Basic UI Components: The template includes a set of basic UI components, such as navigation, buttons, and forms, to help you get started with building your frontend module.
+-   Integration with shadcn/svelte: Leveraging the shadcn/svelte library, our theme and components provide a polished user experience with a smooth and intuitive interfaceng

 ## Pre-requisites: